HOSTED-POWER/docs-turbostack-app/TurboStack Platform/Hosts/Accounts/autostartservices.md

 ### Systemd User Service
 For PHP frameworks like Laravel, Magento and Akeneo, you can use systemd user services to automatically restart your application.

-You can find the docs here: [Systemd User Service](../../../Miscellaneous/systemd.md)
+You can find the docs [here](../../../Miscellaneous/systemd.md "Systemd User Service").

 ### PM2
 For Node.js based applications, you can use PM2 to automatically restart your application.

-You can find the docs here: [PM2](../../../Technologies/CMS%20&%20Frameworks/Node.js/pm2.md)
+You can find the docs [here](../../../Technologies/CMS%20&%20Frameworks/Node.js/pm2.md "PM2").

 ### Docker
 Docker offers integrated support for automatic restarts.

-You can find the docs here: [Docker](../../../Technologies/Containerization/Docker/referenceguide.md)
+You can find the docs [here](../../../Technologies/Containerization/Docker/referenceguide.md "Docker Reference Guide").